Backpackers Travel Insurance

 The Backpacker policy will allow you to work aboard and you can select a number of Sports and Activities to be covered.

-If you do plan to do Manual Work, you should check the policy wording carefully and make sure the type of work you will be doing is covered.
+If you do plan to do Manual Work, you should check the Policy Wording Booklet carefully and make sure the type of work you will be doing is covered.

 For example, some countries might be no go areas, and you should always check the Foreign Office website for the areas considered off limits, this can be found in the Travel Advice section of the website.